DataDog/documentation/content/en/tracing/setup_overview/setup/java.md

 ### Integrations

-See how to disable integrations in the [integrations][13] compatability section.
+See how to disable integrations in the [integrations][13] compatibility section.

 ### Examples